 For much of the history of St John's, the College was run by the Marist Fathers who encouraged their students to strive for excellence in all aspects of their lives.
 It was not, however, a striving for excellence for its own sake; for sake of self-glorification.
-Rather, it was a striving for excellence as a means by which each individual is able to realise the God given potential endowed at birth.
+Rather, it was a striving for excellence as a means by which each individual is able to realise the God given potential.

 As part of the broader network of Lismore Diocesan schools, Woodlawn continues that tradition, by offering staff a Marist Immersion experience, and training our student leaders through a Marist formation program.
-Through these programs, the Marist spirit continues to permeate the seams of Woodlawn, enriching and colouring the daily life of the school as we educate your sons and daughters in the Catholic tradition.
+Through these programs, the Marist spirit continues to permeate the seams of Woodlawn, enriching and colouring the daily life of the school as we educate your sons and daughters in the Catholic tradition and in the 'Woodlawn Way' our community connections to faith, integrity and relationships underpin the strength of our community.

 Education today is a collaborative venture.
 It is vital, therefore, that staff, parents/guardians and students are all familiar with the contents of this booklet.
 As well as outlining the day-to-day procedures of the College, this publication contains contact and communication procedures to assist us in developing deep understanding, support and trust with each other.
+Together, with a common understanding, we nurture and promote the spiritual, academic, cultural and physical growth of our students.